camunda-community-hub/camunda8-greenfield-installation/README.md

     minSize ?= 1
     maxSize ?= 256

 > :information_source: **Note** By default, the vCPU Quota is set to 10 but the default cluster started below requires
 > more than 10 vCPUS.
 You may need to go to the Quotas page and request an increase in the vCPU quota for the
 > machine type that you choose.

-** NOTE THIS IS STILL WIP, the ingress will not be configured with correct IP yet, it still has to be done manually **
+> :information_source: **Note** The make file will prompt for an IP address of the app gateway after the ingress controller
+> has been created.
+Eventually we hope to update the scripts to automatically configure the ip address, but for now, it's a manual step

 Run `make` to create an Azure Kubernetes cluster and install Camunda.